gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 would be thistles and thorns.

 "The easiest fights to win are the ones you don't have," Ishad told me, time and time again.
-Besides, they were older than me---fifteen or sixteen---and there were two of them.
+Besides, they were older than me—fifteen or sixteen—and there were two of them.
 I picked up my satchel and walked away, but they followed me.

 Looking back, I guess they were just bored.
 Or maybe they couldn't afford the things they wanted either, and pushing someone around was a way to take their minds off it for a while.
 Whatever the reason, they kept pace a few strides behind me, still cracking jokes.
 If I was that afraid of rats, I must sleep with a night light.
 Or with my mother.
-Yeah, that was it---I probably still slept with my mother.
+Yeah, that was it—I probably still slept with my mother.
 Hey, maybe that's what the gloves were for…

 I asked Ishad afterward if he'd ever actually walked away from any fights.